Japanese missions to Imperial China: Envoys to the Tang court

 In China, a steady and conservative Confucianist Song dynasty emerged after the end of the Tang dynasty and subsequent period of disunity during the Five Dynasties and Ten Kingdoms period.
 During this time, although travel to China was generally safe, Japanese rulers believed there was little to learn from the Song, and so there were no major embassy missions to China.

 Adopting Tang models

-Ancient Japan was called Wa, which had a primitive culture when compared to Tang culture.
-The Tang folks referred to Wa as 東夷 (Eastern barbarians).
+Ancient Japan was called Wa, which the Tang dynasty classified as 東夷 (Eastern barbarians).

 From 630 onward, Wa sent large groups of monks, students and government officials, up to 600 each time, to the Tang capital of Chang'an to learn the then advanced production technology, social system, history, philosophy, arts and architecture.

 Among many items adopted by Wa: